adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 ![stream](..\images\stream_new.png)

 The front end is built with HTML/CSS/JS and uses Server-Sent Events (SSE) for the transmission of the stream and result logs.
 Originally, we had considered using WebSockets as the communication is bi-directional between the client and server but this introduced complexity in sorting through the different message types (job submission/stream log/results log).
-It was deemed SSE was the better option for the two logs and then HTTP POST request could be used for the job submission.
+It was deemed SSE was the better option for the two logs and then a HTTP POST request could be used for the job submission.

-As this is just a proof-of-concept, the second Faust instance was built purely for development purposes.
+As this is a proof-of-concept, the second Faust instance was built purely for development purposes.
 Once a graph is requested, it streams the edge list from a file and then relays that into a Kafka topic.
 In the development environment, it is run locally but, because it's built with Kafka, can be setup over a network for a more typical production environment.

-Kafka is platform agnostic in terms of the connections it allows since it just facilitates the messaging between connections.
+Kafka is platform agnostic in terms of the connections it allows since it only facilitates the messaging between connections.
 This means that many different data sources can be used, from databases to web crawlers.

 #### Control Flow